flatironinstitute/nemos/docs/how_to_guide/README.md

-# Examples
+# How-to-Guide

-A gallery of tutorials on the current NeMoS functionalities.
+Familiarize with NeMoS modules and learn how to take advantage of the `pynapple` and `scikit-learn` compatibility.

 ??? attention "Additional requirements (click to expand/collapse)"
     To run the tutorials, you may need to install some additional packages used for plotting and data fetching.